Al Wukair

 Al Wukair (اَلْوُكَيْر) is a town in Qatar, located in Al Wakrah Municipality.
 It is 19 minutes away from Doha and is located near the city of Al Wakrah.
 It was previously a prominent fishing and pearling village.
 It was demarcated in 1988.
-The gated compounds of Ezdan Village house a substantial number of the town's population.
+The gated compounds of Ezdan Village house a substantial part of the town's population.

 Etymology

-Similar to neighboring Al Wakrah City, the town's name originates from the Arabic term "wakar", meaning bird's nest.
-This was name was acquired from the abundant birds' nests present in the area.
+Similar to neighboring Al Wakrah, the town's name originates from the Arabic term wakar, meaning "bird nest".
+This name was acquired from the abundant birds' nests in the area.

 Geography

 Qatar's capital, Doha, is located at a distance of 23 km to the north.
 Other distances include Al Wakrah – 8 km to the east, Umm Salal Ali – 50 km to the north, Madinat ash Shamal – 130 km away, Al Khor – 80 km away, Mesaieed – 18 km away, and Dukhan – 66.5 km away.

 Developments

 In 2015, construction began on a housing village for laborers located on a 150,000 sq meter plot of land in Al Wukair.

-The Public Works Authority (Ashghal) embarked on a QR 1.5 billion in Al Wukair South in April 2018, with an estimated completion date of 2020.
+The Public Works Authority (Ashghal) embarked on a QR 1.5 billion infrastructure project in Al Wukair South in April 2018, with an estimated completion date of 2020.
 Among the infrastructural improvements will be an additional 166 km of sewage networks, 310 km of water networks, 172 km of roads and a total of 27 intersections.
 Buildings to be constructed over a 15.5 square km area include 3,508 housing plots, 16 schools, 32 mosques, 1 hospital and several government and commercial plots.